 •Organize their thoughts •Learn to express themselves in a logical, convincing manner •Speak effectively •Develop a system for analyzing a situation •Think more clearly on their feet •Improve their voices •Develop their memories

 Even though this information was written with 4-H in mind, it can apply to all youth judging contest contestants.
-Take a look under the "Judging Contests" tab above to learn more about open judging contest opportunities and state contests through 4-H and FFA offered in Florida!
+Take a look under "Judging Contests" above to learn more about judging contest opportunities offered around the Sunshine State!